-Dovonex is a prescription medication approved by the Food and Drug Administration (FDA) in 1993.
-Dovonex is used to treat plaque psoriasis and psoriasis affecting hair and nails.
+Dovonex is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat plaque psoriasis.
 Dovonex is also known by its drug name calcipotriene.

 Calcipotriene, the active ingredient in Dovonex, is a synthetic form of vitamin D. It is believed that Dovonex works in cases of psoriasis by slowing the growth of skin cells, helping reduce scaly skin and lesions.

 How do I take it?